TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/About/Index.rst

 ensure it is and stays secure and stable.

 The terminology "TYPO3" used in this document refers to the TYPO3 family including TYPO3 CMS and TYPO3 Neos.
-However, this version of the document focuses on TYPO3 CMS but a lot of information also apply to TYPO3 Neos and some of the general advices are also relevant for other content managed websites.
-If it is not clear from the context, to which specific project (TYPO3 CMS or TYPO3 Neos) the word "TYPO3" in this document refers to, please assume TYPO3 CMS.
+This version of the document focuses on TYPO3 CMS.
+However, a lot of information also apply to TYPO3 Neos and some of the general advices are also relevant for other content managing websites.
+If it is not clear from the context, which specific project (TYPO3 CMS or TYPO3 Neos) the word "TYPO3" in this document refers to, please assume TYPO3 CMS.